 - Ongoing engagement with the research team to help investigate the area, identify suitable improvements, apply and evaluate agreed improvements, and to develop a new research agenda where existing research does not provide sufficient information.

 - An agreed timeframe with clear objectives and deliverables.

 - Travel and accommodation expenses to support the team on site visits.
-Researchers’ salaries will be paid by the Universities and DSDM Consortium.
+Researchers’ salaries will be paid by the Universities and the Agile Business Consortium.

 Are there any fees?

-The researchers time is currently covered jointly by the DSDM Consortium, the Open University and UCLan.
+The researchers time is currently covered jointly by the Agile Business Consortium, the Open University and UCLan.
 Organisations only cover the travel and accommodation costs for the researchers.
 The costs will be estimated at the beginning of the collaboration and will be capped.
 The amount is usually quite small.

 What about confidentiality?

 The Agile Research Network treats all information confidentially and the researchers are also prepared to sign NDAs.
 The produced white paper and research paper are anonymised unless the organisation wishes to be named.

 Are there any conditions for example using a specific agile approach to collaborate with the Agile Research Network?